-Log on to the application using your logon credentials.
+Log into the application using your login credentials.

 Note: If you have more than one assigned location, you are prompted to select the location for which you want to access CIRRASPEC data.
 The home page appears.

 Point to the arrow of the BMS tab, and then click Kits Inventory.